ABOUT COTO – Culture on The Offensive

 At the core of this Leicester based project, are a Philosopher and a Creative Director who want to open minds to different ways of seeing things.
-All of our work thus far has been done voluntarily and we have been supported by a local crowd-funding campaign to obtain an office space.

 We want to be able to identify how today’s culture can impact our world views both negatively and positively.

 We need new conversations to create innovation and take us into the future… being curious is the key.
 This is why we should not always be looking back ‘on the defensive’ but going forward ‘on the offensive.’

 Greg Scorzo and Lizzie Soden don’t always agree.
 They often have very different ways of seeing the world and sometimes come up with very different viewpoints for the way things appear to be.
 But one thing they do agree on is this…to master the ‘Art of Thinking’ using empathy, clarity and courage is a good starting point…and YOU DON’T HAVE TO THINK LIKE EVERYBODY ELSE.

 Phone +44 (0)7923-412664